 Under normal circumstances, your plantar fascia acts like a shock-absorbing rubber band, supporting the arch of your foot.
 Excessive tension and repetitive stretching can create small tears in this soft-tissue fascia, causing it to become irritated or inflamed.
 This may occur with activities that require running, jumping or prolonged walking and standing.
 Improper footwear can make the plantar fascia more susceptible to stretch and strain during these activities.

 Faulty foot mechanics may also contribute to the development of plantar fasciitis.
-Individuals with flat feet or those who excessively pronate (role feet inward) will experience added strain on their plantar fascia.
-Old lower extremity injuries such as ankle sprains and fractures can increase susceptibility due to altered lower limb movements.
+Individuals who excessively pronate (role feet inward) or are flat-footed will experience extra mechanical strain on their plantar fascia.
+Old lower extremity injuries such as ankle sprains and fractures increase risk due to altered lower limb movements.
+Heel and arch pain tends to be more common in middle and older aged people.
+With aging, the arch of the foot begins to sag, putting stress on the plantar fascia.
 Being overweight is also a risk factor.
 Carrying extra pounds can break down the protective fatty tissue under the heel bone, causing heel pain and putting additional mechanical load on the plantar fascia.

 Self-care strategies for reducing the pain of plantar fasciitis include: ice application; rolling a tennis ball or soup can from your heel and along the arch of your foot; and gentle stretching of the achilles tendon, calf muscles, and plantar fascia.
 Gel or “donut pads” placed under the affected heel(s) in shoes may also provide relief.

 Plantar fasciitis that does not respond to self-care strategies may require professional treatment.
-This can include electrotherapy, manual and soft tissue therapy, and specific rehabilitative exercises for the foot and lower leg.
+This can include electrotherapy, manual and soft tissue therapy, and specific rehabilitative exercises.
 A custom made orthotic may also be helpful by minimizing pronation, cushioning the heel, and supporting the arch.